 To obtain your unique link, contact your organization’s administrator.

 Once you’ve visited your client’s unique link, you should be presented with a list of available rehearsal tracks.
 It will look something like this:

 Select which track you wish to rehearse by clicking or tapping on the name of the track.
 You might see a mix of individual pieces and larger works.
 The larger works will be broken up into separate movements in the list for easy access.

-After choosing your track, the list available pieces will disappear and will be replaced by controls that allow you to select which version you wish to use.
+After choosing your track, the list available pieces will disappear and will be replaced by our online player.
 If at any time you wish to return to the list of available tracks, just scroll to the top of the window and click the “Select Another Piece” button.
-You can also click on the left and right arrows to advance to the previous or next piece in the current group.
+You can also click on the left and right arrows to advance to the previous or next piece in the track list.